jlaumonier/mlsurvey/doc/source/projectmanagement.rst

 Current
 ^^^^^^^
-* A : Refactoring visualisation
+* A : Adding mlflow for tracking

 Done
 ^^^^
+* A : Refactoring visualisation
 * F : Filter some columns at loading time. + Base of simple task logging
 * F : Generalization for MultipleWorkflow
 * F : Generalize expand config + handling references in config files.